Nikotrics/WOODEN-ROBOTIC-CLAW/README.md

 1. Video

 ## © 2025 Humeez Qureshi
-All images in this repository are protected.
+All images & videos in this repository are protected.
 No reuse, redistribution, or modification without permission.